ArchipelagoMW/Archipelago/worlds/musedash/docs/setup_en.md

 ## Joining a MultiWorld Game

 1. Launch Muse Dash and get past the intro screen.
+Click on the button in the bottom right.
-2. Enter in the details for the archipelago game, such as the server address (with port), username and password.
+2. Enter in the details for the archipelago game, such as the server address with port (i.e archipelago.gg:38381), username and password.
-  - If you want to continue to the vanilla game, press "Play Without Archipelago"
 3. If entered correctly, the pop-up should disappear and the usual main menu will show.
 When entering the song select, you should see a limited number of songs.tton until it shows the desired setting.